karliky/learning-notes/quantum-computing/quantum-physics.md

+### What's a Qubit?

+A Qubi tis the basic unit of quantum information.
+It's the quantum version of the classical binary bit physically realized with a two-state device.

+A qubit represents a Two-state quantum system.
+This means that it can exist in any quantum superposition of two independent (physically distinguishable) quantum states.
+The Hilbert space describing such a system is two-dimensional.

+We can use electrons or photons to embody the quantum information.
+When a Qubit is measured, the outcomes represent a classicasl bit, either 0 or 1.

+### What's a Hilber Space?

 ### What's a measurement in Quantum physics?

 In quantum physics, a measurement is the testing or manipulation of a physical system in order to yield a numerical result.